ulieth/Cryptography/fri/README.md

-$FRI$ stands for *Fast Reed-Solomon Interactive Oracle Proofs*.
+*FRI* stands for *Fast Reed-Solomon Interactive Oracle Proofs*.
 FRI is used to prove that a vector commitment is a low-degree polynomial.
 ### Why do we need FRI ?
 The naive approach would involve sending all the evaluations at the Merkle tree leaves to the verifier and then letting the verifier interpolate that data.
 However, this is computationally expensive.
 FRI provides an alternative to sending all the data for interpolation.
 It offers a way to convince the verifier that the Merkle commitment corresponds to evaluations of a low-degree polynomial.
 In the initial commitment, the prover evaluates a polynomial $f(x)$ over a domain $D$, creates a Merkle tree of these evaluations, and sends the root commitment to the verifier.
 FRI works by iteratively "folding" the polynomial into smaller pieces: